 1. AutoCamp Cape Cod – Falmouth, Massachusetts

-Take your pick from a renovated Airstream, luxury safari tent, or modern glamping cabin at AutoCamp Cape Cod, the newest family glamping destination in the U.S. to open under the AutoCamp brand name.
-Families with younger kids can also stay at a Basecamp, a mini-suite site featuring an Airstream trailer with a custom kids’ tent.
+Take your pick from a renovated Airstream, luxury safari tent, or modern glamping cabin at AutoCamp Cape Cod, one of the best family glamping destinations in the U.S. to open under the AutoCamp brand name.
+Families with younger kids can also stay at a BaseCamp, a mini-suite site featuring an Airstream trailer with a custom kids’ tent.